Paper-based microfluidics: Inkjet printing

 A promising physical technique is inkjet printing, which allows for conductive materials to be deposited in a precise and reproducible fashion onto paper.
 As a proof-of-concept, Ko et al. developed a paper-based electrical chip using a home office printer, an ink made of carbon nanotubes, and magazine paper.
 Similarly, silver nanoparticles were printed into microfluidic channels to sense changes in the permittivity of fluids, revealing information about concentration and mixing ratios.
 Research groups have found, however, that these nanoparticle containing inks can self-aggregate on the paper due to uneven drying, which leads to non-uniform coverage and non-linear responses.
 A promising physical technique is inkjet printing, which allows for conductive materials to be deposited in a precise and reproducible fashion onto paper.

 In this regards, the controlled growth of nanoparticles can help to improve conductivity and sensing performances.

 As the seeds clusters grow and interconnect inside of the paper fibers, there properties and structure of the final material can be controlled through the process and chemical conditions.

 A typical growth process conditions consist dissolved metal ions in a reductive chemical environment.
 Once the nanoparticles have grown, they can be functionalized with recognition biomolecules to increase the specificity and sensitivity of the microfluidic devices.

-Inkjet printing is compatible with a wide variety of materials, and is a promising technology to not only fabricate conductive traces, but also incorporate advanced electronic components such as transistors into paper-based devices.
+Inkjet printing is compatible with a wide variety of materials.